oracle/learning-library/enterprise-manageability-library/enterprise_manager/intro/intro.md

 ## Enterprise Manager Workshop Description

-The EM Workshop is a fully functional Oracle Enterprise Manager environment configured to run predefined use cases against multiple Oracle Database targets
+The EM Workshop is a fully functional Oracle Enterprise Manager environment configured to run predefined use cases against multiple Oracle Database targets:
-- Available as a self-service workshop VM via OCI Marketplace or can be reserved via LiveLabs [add link]
+- Available as a self-service workshop VM via OCI Marketplace or can be reserved via LiveLabs
 - The EM Workshop VM on OCI comes preinstalled with Enterprise Manager 13.3 and Oracle Database targets - 18.3, 18.8 and 19.7
 - Easy and quick to deploy - everything starts automatically in under 20 minutes
-- The EM Workshop comes with step-by-step instructions (hosted on Oracle Learning Library on GitHub) that walks the user though multiple use cases for the following areas:
+- The EM Workshop comes with step-by-step instructions that walks the user through multiple use cases for the areas summarized below and further detailed for each lab (4-8) listed on the right:

-### Oracle Database Lifecycle Management including configuration and compliance, provisioning, patching and upgrades
+### 1. Oracle Database Lifecycle Management including configuration and compliance, provisioning, patching and upgrades
 - Database Lifecycle Management Pack
 - Cloud Management Pack for Oracle Database

-### Oracle Database Performance Management including overall DB performance, SQL analysis, real-time operation monitoring, and tuning
+### 2. Oracle Database Performance Management including overall DB performance, SQL analysis, real-time operation monitoring, and tuning
 - Oracle Diagnostics Pack for Oracle Database
 - Tuning Pack for Oracle Database
 - Real Application Testing

 ## Workshop Supported Used Cases

-### Database Fleet Maintenance
+### 1. Database Fleet Maintenance
 - Detect Configuration Pollution
 - Patch a Database target using a Gold Image
   - All Pluggable Databases in that Container Database will automatically get patched
   - Rollback and Cleanup
 - Upgrade Oracle DB Software at scale with minimal downtime
   - Rollback and cleanup
-### Database Lifecycle Automation
+### 2. Database Lifecycle Automation
 - Provision a new PDB and use Post Scripts for customization
 - Unplug a PDB
 - Plug a PDB into existing CDB